CFC-Servers/lua_obfuscation_workflow/README.md

 ## Examples
 Here are some example workflows using this tool:

+---

- - On every push to `main`, obfuscate the following lua file and push them to the `obfuscated` branch
+ - On every push to `main`, obfuscate the following lua files and push them to the `obfuscated` branch
     - All lua files prefixed with `sh_` in the `lua/autorun/` dir
     - All lua files prefixed with `sh_` in the `lua/myproject/` dir or its children
     - All lua files in the `lua/myproject/client/` dir